Arthurficial-Intelligence/apparel-store-app/README.md

 This is a simple personal improvment app.
 I started it to try out some different things with React.js.
 This is a small part of how I am tyring to redefine myself as a developer.

-## Start Up
+## Dev Environment Start Up
 This is a CRA so simply clone and npm install, and npm start to run the application.

 ## Current Status
-This app is currently being worked on.
+This app is deployed at https://arthurs-shop.herokuapp.com/ but is also having features added to it.

 ## Tech used
-This is mainly a Redux React app currently.
+This is mainly a Redux React app currently with Stripe, redux-reselect, and redux-persist.
-I will soon throw in some Redux-saga, local storage, more hooks, and GraphQL Applo.
+I will soon throw in some Redux-saga, some hooks and context to replace some redux actions, and GraphQL Applo.